UNH-CORE/RM2-tow-tank/README.md

 This is a repository for data and processing code from the UNH RM2 tow tank experiment.

-## Status

-Data is collected and processed data is in the `Data/Processed` directory.

 ## Getting started
 We recommend installing the
 [Anaconda Python distribution](http://continuum.io/downloads)